 PERS Plan Eligibility.
-For a more detailed discussion of the eligibility requirements for the City's PERS retirement plans, see Note 12.A. of APPENDIX B to this Official Statement.
+For a more detailed discussion of the eligibility requirements for the City's PERS retirement plans, see Appendix B, Note 12.

 PERS Plan Contributions.
 The City is required to contribute the actuarially determined remaining amounts necessary to fund the benefits for its members.
 The actuarial methods and assumptions used are those adopted by the PERS Board of Administration (the "Board of Administration").
-The required employer contribution rates of annual covered payroll for Miscellaneous Plan, Safety Fire Plan and Safety Police Plan employees for fiscal years 2017-18 through 2020-21 are shown below:
+For the measurement period ended June 30, 2021 (the measurement date), the average active employee contribution rate is 8.0% of annual pay for the Miscellaneous Plan and 9.0% of annual pay for the Safety Plan (Fire and Police), and the employer contribution rate is 32.500% of annual payroll for the Miscellaneous Plan, 48.200% of annual payroll for the Public Safety Fire Plan, and 66.600% of annual payroll for the Public Safety Police Plan.
+The contribution requirements of the plan members are established by State statute, and the employer contribution rates are established and may be amended by PERS.